zsparal/api-documentation/source/guides/mollie-components/handling-errors.rst

 .. rubric:: Footnotes

-.. [#f1] 3-D Secure (also known as `MasterCard SecureCode`, `Verified by VISA` or `American Express SafeKey`) is an additional
+.. [#f1] 3-D Secure (also known as `MasterCard SecureCode`, `Verified by VISA` or `American Express SafeKey`) is an
-         step during payment aimed at reducing credit card fraud.
-It requires the card holder to authenticate him / herself with the card issuer during the payment process.
+         additional step during payment aimed at reducing credit card fraud.
+It requires the card holder to authenticate themselves with the card issuer during the payment process.